Entanglement entropy in a time-dependent holographic Schwinger pair creation: Conclusions

 The pair production in an electric pulse at strong coupling in the gravity dual description is described by a worldsheet instanton.
 We have found the corresponding worldsheet in Minkowski signature in the weak field limit.
 In the strong field limit, we have obtained numerically the tunneling surface, thereby generalizing the holographic Schwinger pair production process in a constant electric field~\cite{Semenoff:2011ng} to time-dependent electric pulses.

 Remarkably, the gravity dual string worldsheet exhibits a falling wormhole that acts as a separatrix splitting the worldsheet into a causal and acausal part which is hidden behind the horizon.
-In the weak field limit, the causal part of the worldsheet does not generate any entanglement entropy to leading order at late times, and all of it results from the radiation in the acausal part.
+In the weak field limit and under the assumption that $\omega$ is sufficiently large, the causal part of the worldsheet does not generate any entanglement entropy to leading order at late times, and all of it results from the radiation in the acausal part.

 This is not the case in the strong field limit, where the causal part of the worldsheet can be captured by the Euclidean surface.
 Indeed, the numerically generated Euclidean worldsheet results in a positive contribution to the entanglement entropy.